vbocan/qrng-data-diode/article/QRNG_SoftwareX_Article.md

 ### 2.1 Architecture Overview

 QRNG-DD implements a three-tier research infrastructure.
-The Entropy Collector operates on the internal network, fetching quantum entropy via HTTPS, signing packets with HMAC-SHA256, and pushing data outward.
-The Entropy Gateway on the external network verifies signatures, buffers entropy, and serves an authenticated REST API.
+The Entropy Collector operates on the internal network, fetching quantum entropy via HTTPS, signing packets with HMAC-SHA256 [25], and pushing data outward.
+The Entropy Gateway on the external network verifies signatures, buffers entropy, and serves an authenticated REST API [26].
 The MCP server exposes quantum randomness to AI agents via JSON-RPC 2.0.
 The unidirectional data flow from Collector to Gateway with no reverse communication emulates hardware data diode properties through software architecture, enabling secure cross-boundary distribution for research environments.

 Configuration via environment variables, Docker containerization for reproducible deployment, and comprehensive observability through Prometheus metrics and structured logging facilitate research adoption and experimental reproducibility.